4DGB/4DGBWorkflow/README.md

 ![](doc/workflow.png)

-A dockerized application implementing an end-to-end workflow to process Hi-C data files and displaying their structures in an instance of the [4DGB Browser](https://github.com/lanl/4DGB).
+A dockerized application implementing an end-to-end workflow to process Hi-C data files and displaying their structures in an instance of the [4D Genome Browser](https://github.com/lanl/4DGB).

 The workflow takes ```.hic``` data, processes the data and creates a running server that can be used to view the data with a web browser.
 The system takes advantage of previous runs, so if you've already computed some data, it won't be recomputed the next time the workflow is run.